-Design, implement and maintain internal control relevant to compliance and the preparing and fairly presenting financial statements that are free from material misstatement, whether due to fraud or error.
+Management and those charged with governance are responsible for designing, implementing and maintaining internal control relevant to compliance and the preparing and fairly presenting financial statements that are free from material misstatement, whether due to fraud or error.
 Appropriate supervisory reviews are necessary to reasonably assure that adopted policies and prescribed procedures are followed.

-Your Responsibility for Service Organizations:
+Service Organizations